tianniezing/iwo-milestone5/README.md

 # iwo-milestone5
-This repository consists of a shell script to count all occurences of 'de' on the Wikipedia page of the RUG.
+This repository consists of a shell script $sample.sh to count all occurences of 'de' on the Wikipedia page of the RUG.

-Data
-dfkdajfkdjask
+## Important!
+$sample.sh uses $wget , to make sure the script runs how it should, it is necessary to install it.
+To download $wget you have to type the following in the linux shell:
+  $sudo apt-get update